sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/index.md

   <a href="https://www.youtube.com/watch?v=EfKwKFzOs3E" class="btn" alt="Watch the Batch Changes demo video">
    <span>Demo video</span>
    </br>
-   Watch the Batch Changes demo video to see what campaigns are capable of.
+   Watch the Batch Changes demo video to see what it's capable of.
   </a>

   <a href="explanations/introduction_to_batch_changes" class="btn" alt="Read the Introduction to Batch Changes">